iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 handle small text files.
 DVC begins by enabling the [tracking](#how-it-looks) of large datasets and other <abbr>data artifacts</abbr> by replacing them with small, human-readable [metafiles](/doc/user-guide/dvc-files-and-directories) that `git` can handle.
-The data itself is <abbr>cached</abbr> locally, outside of Git.
+The data itself is <abbr>cached</abbr> outside of Git.
+Other features of DVC build upon this foundation to tackle hurdles specific to data science.

+> 💡 Please see [Get Started](/doc/start) for a primer on all of DVC's features.

-Another limitation of source code management is that, while other assets can exist in the Git repository, storage is limited by hosting services [like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).
+Another limitation of source code management is storage.
+While some data and binary assets can exist in the Git repository, it's not usually recommended.
+And storage is severely limited by hosting services
+[like GitHub](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota).
 DVC addresses this problem by integrating with [dedicated storage](#versioned-storage) platforms.